javabuild/builder-parent/src/site/markdown/usage.md

 To use the plugin in your project:

    1. declare the plugin in the project's pom.xml
-   1. add dependency to builder-api
+   1. add dependency to builder-api with "test" scope
    1. create a folder "src/build/java"
    1. create classes and use the annotations